dask/dask/docs/source/develop.rst

 *  ...

 Git and Github can be challenging at first.
 Fortunately good materials exist on the internet.
-Rather than repeat these materials here we refer you to Pandas' documentation and links on this subject at http://pandas.pydata.org/pandas-docs/stable/contributing.html
+Rather than repeat these materials here, we refer you to Pandas' documentation and links on this subject at http://pandas.pydata.org/pandas-docs/stable/contributing.html